TemperMichael/NodeJS-Server-Master-Thesis/README.md

 [Platformer game](https://github.com/TemperMichael/Master-Thesis-Temper-Platformer)

-The framework has methods and listeners to cover the following points:
+The framework establishes a connection to a server via a WebSocket and has methods and listeners to cover the following points:
 * Messaging
 * Directions
 * Jump